Briar Grace-Smith

-Work
+Works

 Her first major play Nga Pou Wahine earned her the 1995 Bruce Mason Playwriting Award.
 Grace-Smith won Best New Zealand Play at the 1997 Chapman Tripp Theatre Awards for Purapurawhetu, called "a new classic of New Zealand theatre" by New Zealand Listener.
 The play also toured to Canada and Greece.
 Grace-Smith's plays Purapurawhetu and When Sun and Moon Collide were televised as two feature-length episodes in the six-part series Atamira.
 They aired on Māori TV on 6 May and 13 May 2012 respectively.
 Purapurawhetu starred Rawiri Paratene, Keisha Castle-Hughes, Rob Mokaraka, Scott Cotter, and Roimata Fox.
 When Sun and Moon Collide starred Calvin Tuteao, Xavier Horan, Kip Chapman, Maria Walker, Sophie Roberts, Ben Van Lier, and Anders Falstie-Jensen.

 In 2000, she received the Arts Foundation Laureate Award.
 In 1993 she was Writer-in-Residence at Massey University, and in 2003, she was Writers' Fellow at Victoria University of Wellington.

 Her 2014 play Paniora was inspired by the story of Spanish influence in the East Coast, via Manuel José.

 Screenplays include Fresh Meat (2012), Nine of Hearts and the New Zealand feature film The Strength of Water (2009).
 Her plays have toured in New Zealand and internationally.
 The Strength of Water was selected for the 2006 Sundance Screenwriters' Lab in Utah, and premiered at the Berlin and Rotterdam Film Festivals in 2009.
 She was a finalist at the 2009 Qantas Film and TV Awards for Best Screenplay for a Feature Film for The Strength of Water.

 Grace-Smith's work for television includes drama Fishskin Suit, which won best drama at the NZ Television Awards and was nominated for Best Script – One off Drama. and Charlie The Dreaded, one of six Māori language stories produced for the Aroha series.
 Grace-Smith has also worked as a writer and storyliner on various television drama series.
 These have included Being Eve, and Kaitangata Twitch, a series adapted from the Margaret Mahy novel.
 She co-wrote Billy, a tele-feature about the life of comedian Billy T James, with Dave Armstrong (2011).
+Grace-Smith also served as a writer in the Three TV series Tangata Pai.

 Grace-Smith is also a writer of short stories.
 Her short story Te Manawa appeared in The Six Pack, a sampler of New Zealand writing from New Zealand's inaugural Book Month publication (2006).
 Grace-Smith's short stories have been broadcast on Radio New Zealand National and appeared in anthologies including Penguin New Writers (1998), Tangata, Tangata (1999), Toi Wahine (1995), Huia Short Stories (1995) from Huia Publishers and Lost in Translation (2010).

 Poetry by Grace-Smith was included in UPU, a curation of Pacific Island writers’ work which was first presented at the Silo Theatre as part of the Auckland Arts Festival in March 2020.
 UPU was remounted as part of the Kia Mau Festival in Wellington in June 2021.